Pakistani economic crisis (2022–2024): Impact on industry

-Shortage of foreign exchange reserves and depreciation in Pakistani rupee created difficulties in importing crude oil, leading to a temporary closure of Pakistan's largest petroleum refinery–Cnergyico, in February 2023.
+In June 2023, Shell plc announced that it would exit the Pakistani market by selling its entire 77.42% stake in Shell Pakistan.
+In 2024 Wafi Energy completed its acquisition of Shell and was renamed to Wafi Energy Pakistan Ltd. Foreign exchange shortages and depreciation in the PKR created difficulties in importing crude oil, leading to a temporary closure of Pakistan's largest petroleum refinery–Cnergyico, in February 2023.